-Figure 29: Ownership Trends for Refrigerators in Australia
+Figure 28: Ownership Trends for Refrigerators in Australia

-5.5 Refrigerator and Freezer Volume Trends - Australia
+4.5 Refrigerator and Freezer Volume Trends - Australia

-The actual historical (to 2006) and assumed future volume trend for refrigerators and freezers are shown in Figure 31, Figure 32 and Figure 33.
+The actual historical (to 2006) and assumed future volume trend for refrigerators and freezers are shown in Figure 30, Figure 31 and Figure 32 below.
 Volume shown is the uncorrected volume for each main compartment type.
 Note that the future volume trend is not expected to be affected by the proposed measure.
 For this study, data has been tracked at a group level as shown below.
 For the purposes of stock modelling, aggregated volume data has been used.

-Figure 31: Refrigerator Fresh Food Volume Trends Over Time, by Group, Australia
+Figure 30: Refrigerator Fresh Food Volume Trends Over Time, by Group, Australia

-Figure 32: Refrigerator Freezer Volume Trends Over Time, by Group, Australia
+Figure 31: Refrigerator Freezer Volume Trends Over Time, by Group, Australia

-Figure 33: Separate Freezer Volume Trends Over Time, by Group, Australia
+Figure 32: Separate Freezer Volume Trends Over Time, by Group, Australia

-5.6 Energy Consumption Trends
+4.6 Energy Consumption Trends

-It is assumed that the impact of the proposed label changes would be a stronger consumer preference for more energy efficient models than under the BAU case (i.e. without the proposed changes).
+It is assumed that the impact of the proposed label changes would be a stronger consumer preference for more energy efficient models than under the BAU case (ie without the proposed changes).
 This would produce a more rapid reduction in sales-weighted average energy consumption than under the BAU case.
 The following tables list the assumed measures rates of annual change in efficiency, for each Group under each Scenario.
-Also see Appendix 5: Changes in the Energy Consumption of Refrigerators and Freezers for further detail on changes in energy consumption under each Scenario, by Group.
+Also see Appendix 5 for further detail on changes in energy consumption under each Scenario, by Group.
 Values for NZ were based on adjustments at a group level as based on the sales weighted comparisons in 2006 with similar trends assumed by group over time.